-- Place them in a bowl covered with several inches of water and cover with a kitchen towel.
-Let them sit for anywhere between 5-48 hours depending on the kind (refer to the chart below for directions on each specific kind).
+- Place them in a bowl covered with several inches of water.
+Cover with a kitchen towel.
+Let them sit for anywhere between 5–48 hours depending on the kind.
+Refer to the chart below for directions on each specific kind.

-- If you’re going to be soaking for more than 12 hours, rinse the grains, nuts, seeds, or beans every 12 hours to change the water.
-Use fresh water and completely discard the water you had been soaking in previously.
+- If you soak for more than 12 hours, rinse the grains, nuts, seeds or beans every 12 hours to change the water.
+Use fresh water, and completely discard the water you had been soaking in previously.

 - Do this every 12 hours for up to 48 hours.

-- Keep within the refrigerator and use within the next few days since they now have the potential to spoil.
+- Keep in the refrigerator, and use within the next few days since they now have the potential to spoil.

-- You can keep them slightly damp by adding just a small amount of water to the bowl/dish, but you don’t need them to be covered in water completely.
-Try adding just 1-2 tablespoons of water.
+- You can keep them slightly damp by adding just a small amount of water to the bowl/dish.
+You don’t need them to be covered in water completely.
+Try adding just 1–2 tablespoons of water.

-- Sprouts will vary from 1/8-inch to 2-inches long.
-When ready, rinse sprouts well, drain, and store in a jar or container.
+- Sprouts vary from 1/8 inch to 2 inches long.
+When ready, rinse sprouts well, drain and store in a jar or container.

-- Keep in the refrigerator for up to 7 days, but every day you need to rinse the sprouted grains, beans, nuts, or seeds and put them in a fresh bowl.
+- Keep in the refrigerator for up to 7 days.
+Every day you need to rinse the sprouted grains, beans, nuts or seeds and put them in a fresh bowl.
 You want to do this to avoid having any mold or harmful bacteria grow.

-- Almonds: needs 2-12 hours for soaking.
-Sprout for 2-3 days if truly raw.
-The length you choose depends on what you want to use them for; for example, 48 hours of soaking will allow the skins to fall off.
+- Almonds: Need 2–12 hours for soaking.
+Sprout for 2–3 days if truly raw.
+The length you choose depends on what you want to use them for.
+For example, 48 hours of soaking allow the skins to fall off.